ringerc/github-actions-signal-handling-demo/README.md

 ## To investigate further

-* How `if: always()` steps behave during cancel, and what happens when a second cancel request is received during an `if: always()` step
 * How github behaves with jobs using containers
 * Why github actions, which is a *job control system*, doesn't document fundamental and basic properties of job cancellation behaviour.
-* If a process ignores all mask-able fatal signals (everything except `SIGKILL`) will it keep running during `if: always()` steps, until the runner job is destroyed?
-Or is the whole process tree in the step nuked?

 ## See also